WoltLab/docs.woltlab.com/docs/tutorial/series/part_1.md

 ### People List

-To list the people in the ACP, we need the classes `PersonListPage` and `PersonGridView` and a `personList` template.
+To list the people in the ACP, we need the classes `PersonListPage`, `PersonGridView`, and a `personList` template.

 #### `PersonListPage`